R300-AI/MTK-genio-demo/README.md

 ### NeuronRT Benchmarks
-  **NeuronRT** is a runtime library for neural network inference, and **ArmNN** is a neural network inference library optimized for Arm CPUs and GPUs.
+  **NeuronRT** is a runtime library for NPUs inference.
 You can use the following command to preliminarily test the computation speed of your model on MDLA. (**Note**: Internet access may be required to compile the tflite model into dla format)
   ```bash
   $ python neuronrt_benchmark.py --tflite_model ./models/yolov8n_float32.tflite --device mdla3.0 --iteration 10
   ```